 3. Incompatible account structure

 Relevance is highly important and your Google Ads account structure must be relevant to your website and your business.
 Moreover, it must be constantly monitored and updated and must be optimised based on performance.
 Your business, website and Google Ads account structure must be relevant to each other.
 Or you would not be able to see any good results.

 4. Failure to monitor and track conversions

-You simply cannot monitor whether your Google Ads are benefiting you or not if you do not have proper conversion tracking in place.
+You simply cannot monitor whether your paid advertising tools are benefiting you or not if you do not have proper conversion tracking in place.
 To monitor the key metrics and data, you should use Google Analytics and/or Google Ads dashboard and monthly comparison.
 These two free tools provide you with the data and visuals to track the performance of specific ads in terms of conversion or other actions taken on your website.
-An example of a Google Ads data tracking the performance of an ad is an ad’s quality score.
-Click on the following links to learn more on what a quality score is and how it is calculated.
-With the right data, you can then decide whether Google Ads is worthwhile for your company or not.
+An example of Google Ads data tracking the performance of an ad is an ad’s quality score.
+Click on the following links to learn more about what a quality score is and how it is calculated.
+With the right data, you can then decide whether this paid advertising tool is worthwhile for your company or not.

 Top reasons why Google Ads is worth investing time and money